 - We are keeping a few surprises for the release!

-📢 To take full advantage of these new features, you need to optimize the configuration of your site, page and order indicators before the end of June 2019 ⏲️.
+📢 To take full advantage of these new features, you need to optimize the configuration of your site, page and order indicators before the 12th of August 2019 ⏲️.
 If you have any questions or need assistance, please get in touch with our Support Centre (email@example.com).

 - Support video